timker/CommonWindowsFeature/README.md

 * OS Type needs to be known at design time
 * It's best used with configurationData
+* It's a composite Resource so it does not need to be installed on the Target Node
-Helps solve dependencies when when configuration can run on different sku's
+* Helps solve dependencies when when configuration can run on different sku's

 [ConfigurationData Example](Examples/ExampleConfigurationData.ps1)